VA3KWJ/aprx-modern-dashboard/README.md

 - Reverse geolocation (if used) leverages Nominatim — respect usage limits.
 - Reverse geolocation only resolves to local metro area, suburbs may not resolve
 - Log rotation limitations, see below
+- Comments in aprx.conf are ignored during parsing
+- All timestamps are shown in local server time (not UTC)

 ---